EWaterman/EWaterman.github.io/_posts/Ch11/0011-04-01-conventions.md

     - While you want your pitch to really nail down the core concepts of your story, **pitches can also be fluid**.
 If I’m pitching to someone with kids, I’ll be more explicit in saying the intended audience (adults).
 If someone has already told me they like mystery stories, I’ll tweak the pitch to emphasize the elements of mystery that are in my books.
 The best pitches are ones that relate directly to your customer’s interests (which is why it’s useful to open your discussion by asking them a question).
 I never lie though.
 If someone says they like body horror, I’m not going to pretend they’ll find that in my stories.

     - **Great pitches contain multiple interests points that you can narrow in on.** If my pitch is: “It’s a manly men adventure story”, the customer won’t be hooked in if they aren’t into that.
 I could instead phrase it like: “It’s a knucklehead adventure story with lighthearted action and some romance mixed in.”
 That way, if they like romance, I talk talk more about those aspects but if they like fun action scenes, I can zero in on that too.
 By including multiple points of interest, you give the customer multiple places to latch onto.
 This is especially useful if you’re unsure of what your customer’s interests are.

+    - Tying into the above point, **memorize a few interesting pages in your stories that you can flip to if needed**.
+If the customer shows interest in comedy, flip to a section with a funny gag.
+If they like action, find them your best fight scene.
+By proving to someone you book has what they're looking for, they'll be more convinced to buy it.
+Again, don't lie.
+If your story doesn't contain what they want, that's fine.
+Just move on to something else.

 - **Get the book in their hands.** This is hugely important and should be your main goal when pitching to a potential customer.
 Once someone has something in their hands, they’re way more likely to want to keep it, so if someone shows interest in a book, encourage them to flip through it.
 You can even hand it to them if they’re hesitant to disturb your table setup.
 I like to start this step early.
 I try to pick up the book and hold it in front of them while I’m giving my pitch.
 This allows them to grab it right away if they’re interested.